-While we've listed a few great scholarships above, there are plenty of other opportunities out there!
+While we've listed a handful of great scholarships above, there are plenty of other opportunities out there!
 Here are some resources to help your search:

 Income Share Agreement (ISA)

-Sage Corps offers an Income Share Agreement, or ISA, to cover partial program costs for some juniors and seniors enrolled at U.S. universities.
+Sage Corps offers an Income Share Agreement, or ISA, to cover partial program costs for seniors enrolled at U.S. universities.
 Students then pay back these costs based on a percentage of their income upon finding employment after graduation.

 To be considered for an ISA, please apply to the Sage Corps program and indicate your interest on the application.

 Please note that this option is only available to graduating seniors.